-The election, which took place over a number of weeks, ended on 21 May with three men dead at the guns of the British militia.
-Of the dead men, François Languedoc, Pierre Billet, and Casimir Chauvin, all of whom were apparently going about their ordinary business, only Chauvin had a connection with the two candidates, being an apprentice printer at the Vindicator, the paper edited by the victor, Daniel Tracey.
+The election, which took place over a number of weeks, ended on 21 May with the Patriotes’ Irish candidate, the editor of the Vinidicator, Daniel Tracey, the victor by three votes and, coincidentally, the deaths of three men at the guns of the British militia.
+Of the dead men, François Languedoc, Pierre Billet, and Casimir Chauvin, all of whom were apparently going about their ordinary business, only Chauvin, who had left his home ten minutes before being shot through the head, had a connection with the two candidates, being an apprentice printer at the Vindicator.

 In his editorial the next day, the newly elected Tracey clearly laid the blame at the door of the authorities.
 Others were less certain, and over the next couple of years, numerous inquiries followed, with much of the focus being on the appropriate and correct use of the Riot Act, the same legislation that had been used in Manchester’s Peterloo Massacre in 1811 and in Bristol in 1831.
 These inquiries are a story in their own right, with the last by the Legislative Assembly itself widened to include correct procedure in the earlier inquiries.
 By then though Lower Canada was well on its way to rebellion; any pretence of a quest for truth was abandoned and the deaths took their place in the 92 Resolutions, delivered to the Governor General by Louis-Joseph Papineau‘s Patriotes.